alberthdev/alberthdev-misc/README.md

    scripts to help with building Qt statically.
 See the [wiki][wiki] for more details.

+ * [Debian Package Reinstaller][p4] -
+   script to help with reinstalling all of the Debian packages on a Debian or Debian-based system (including Ubuntu and Mint).

 [p1]: HexChat_Debian_Stretch_To_Jessie_Package_Converter/
 [p2]: QtQuickStaticPatches/
 [p3]: QtBuildScripts/
+[p4]: DebianPackageReinstaller/
 [wiki]: https://github.com/alberthdev/alberthdev-misc/wiki/Building-Qt-v5.6-Statically-on-Windows